Stage 1: Proposal and Process Development

 Koch Modular engineers are available to provide on-site installation support, as required by our customers.

-Once the modules are installed, commissioning and functional testing is performed to insure there are no leaks in the system and everything is in working order.
+Once the modules are installed, commissioning and functional testing is performed to ensure there are no leaks in the system and everything is in working order.
 Control valves are cycled, instruments and the control system are checked, and pump operation is verified, just to name a few of the activities performed.
 Koch Modular supplies a complete checklist of commissioning activities in the installation and operating manual.

 Continuing project support is extended to all customers after module shipment to participate in commissioning, start-up, troubleshooting, operator training, or validation.